-Our vision is that postpartum care becomes a global standard of comprehensive, continuous support that ensures every woman, baby, and family emerges from extended postpartum physically healthy, mentally resilient, emotionally connected, and socially supported.
-We envision a world where postpartum wellbeing is recognized as essential to lifelong health, family stability, and societal prosperity.
+Our vision is that postpartum care becomes a global standard of comprehensive, continuous support, ensuring that every woman, baby, and family emerges from the extended postpartum period physically healthy, mentally resilient, emotionally connected, and socially supported.
+We envision a world where postpartum wellbeing is recognised as essential to lifelong health, family stability, and societal prosperity.